 You may like a few more gardening blogs:

-- How to grow lotus in garden + Tips and Tricks
+- How to use mushroom compost in vegetable garden

 I am Elsa, love gardening.
 I spent lots of time with plants, flowers, it gives me lots of happiness.